Registration is Closed

 Click for general hotel information

-Cutoff for Special Room Rate: Monday, September 25, 2017 (subject to availability) Now Extended Through Friday, September 29, 2017
+Cutoff Date for Special Room Rate: Tuesday, October 2, 2018 (subject to availability)

 Rooms in the block are limited and may sell out prior to the cutoff date.

-To make your reservation, please book online or call 888.421.1442 and mention you are booking in the “IFM – GI and Detox APMs” room block.
+To make your reservation, book online or call 1.888.236.2427 and mention you are booking in the “IFM GI & Detox APMs” room block.

 IFM has negotiated very favorable rates which include these convenient services:

-We only choose hotels who meet our standard for serving organic and gluten/dairy free offerings in their catering and room service menus and throughout the outlets in the hotel.
+We only choose hotels who meet our standard for serving organic and gluten– and dairy–free offerings in their catering and room service menus and throughout the outlets in the hotel.

 Hotel room rates for future IFM programs are determined by the total room nights booked at previous programs.
 You can help IFM secure excellent hotel locations and affordable room rates for future programs by booking your room through our room block.